-Our Information Literacy Program (ILP) is built on the national standards of the Association of College & Research Libraries (ACRL) and is designed to support undergraduate learning and Cal Lutheran's Student Learning Outcomes.
+Our information literacy program is built upon the national standards of the Association of College & Research Libraries (ACRL) and is designed to support undergraduate learning and Cal Lutheran's Student Learning Outcomes.

-- Support faculty and students building on freshman level skills via information literacy activities and assignments in sophomore and junior level courses.
+- Build on freshman level skills via information literacy workshops, activities, and assignments in sophomore and junior level courses.

 - Integrate advanced information literacy skills and concepts to coincide with research-intensive papers in capstone courses.